-WGU encourages current and prospective students needing accommodation(s) and/or resources to contact Student Accessibility Services will respond to requests for accommodation(s) in accordance with the Policies and Procedures for Students with Disabilities published in the student handbook.
+WGU encourages current and prospective students needing accommodation(s) and/or resources to contact Student Accessibility Services for assistance.
+Student Accessibility Services will respond to requests for accommodation(s) in accordance with the Policies and Procedures for Students with Disabilities published in the student handbook.